The Unspoken Financial Lesson I Learned from My Mother’s Massive Mistake

 Mom’s Next Life

 My mom lived in Wisconsin for nearly twenty years.
-She eventually returned to Illinois, becoming a caretaker for her ailing mother, who returned to Illinois after several health issues.
+She eventually returned to Illinois, becoming a caretaker for her ailing mother, who had moved to Illinois after several health issues.

 When my grandmother passed away, my mother was lost.
 She found herself in a similar situation as after the divorce.
 She couldn’t afford the home without her mom’s social security income and had few job prospects.